AlmaLinux/almalinux.org/content/blog/2024-04-08-secure-boot-with-almalinux.md

 To enable Secure Boot on your machine, enter the BIOS/UEFI settings during the boot process (usually done by pressing a key like F2, F10, F12, or Delete during bootup).
 Then, look for the Secure Boot option and enable it.
 Save the changes and restart your system for Secure Boot to be active.

-If you running AlmaLinux in a virtual machine, we recommend enabling Secure Boot in the settings at creation time.
-Steps to do so are outlined in a few different guides, like the [Fedora guide](https://docs.fedoraproject.org/en-US/quick-docs/uefi-with-qemu/) and [Virtuzzo guide](https://docs.virtuozzo.com/virtuozzo_hybrid_server_7_users_guide/managing-virtual-machines-and-containers/performing-virtual-machine-specific-operations.html).
+If you running AlmaLinux on a virtual machine, we recommend enabling Secure Boot in the settings at creation time.
+Steps to do so are outlined in a few different guides, like the [Fedora guide](https://docs.fedoraproject.org/en-US/quick-docs/uefi-with-qemu/) and [Virtuzzo guide](https://docs.virtuozzo.com/virtuozzo_hybrid_server_7_users_guide/managing-virtual-machines-and-containers/performing-virtual-machine-specific-operations.html#enabling-secure-boot-for-virtual-machines).

 ### More Security Features

-As I mentioned earlier, we believe strongly in security, and have worked to provide both the features and the guides that you might need to build a secure environment.
-Check out our comprehensive list of [Security Measures](https://almalinux.org/security/) to enchance your AlmaLinux system's security even more.
+As I mentioned earlier, we believe strongly in security and have worked to provide both the features and the guides that you might need to build a secure environment.
+Check out our comprehensive list of [Security Measures](https://almalinux.org/security/) to enhance your AlmaLinux system's security even more.

 ### Interested in sharing your knowledge?

-Feel like getting inlvolved and sharing your knowledge?
+Feel like getting involved and sharing your knowledge?
 We welcome you to get involved with contributing to the [documentation](https://wiki.almalinux.org/Contribute-to-Documentation.html), writing a [blog post](https://github.com/AlmaLinux/almalinux.org/blob/master/contributing-blog-posts.md) or participating in [Q&A videos](https://almalinux.org/blog/2024-01-16-video-contributions/).